-The Company's budget is determined before the start of every period of 3 consecutive financial years, beginning 1 April 2019, in accordance with the provisions of the DI-PPF Act.
+The Company's budget is determined before the start of every period of 3 consecutive financial years, beginning 1 April 2020, in accordance with the provisions of the DI-PPF Act.
 The Company would ensure that each of the DI Fund, the PPF Life Fund and the PPF General Fund maintains sufficient cash and liquid assets to meet the Company's budget spending in respect of the individual Funds.

-- (c) Liquidity risk (continued) - (ii) Contingent liabilities-related risk
+(ii) Contingent liabilities-related risk